 Some of these items might be included with your SSD.
 For example, the Samsung SSD which I purchased includes the transfer software.
 You can find kits with all of these items included, but most of the time, the USB adapter and mounting hardware are not included.
 Carefully look at the drive that you are interested in to see what it includes.

-If your drive does not include transfer software, there is a freeware program call Macrium Reflect which you can download.
-(Note, I have not personally tried this software).
+If your drive does not include transfer software, there is a freeware program called Macrium Reflect which you can download.
+I have used this software and it works great!

 Note, if you are doing this swap on a laptop, you won’t need the mounting hardware, but you’ll have to make sure the SSD you get will fit in your laptop.
 Carefully check the dimensions of your existing drive and the SSD that you purchase!